hudenreich/seed-market-backend/README.md

 ## About order
 -> He will select his address, bank account info
 -> Premium or Standard type of accounts will matters to cargo

+registr date base not local storage or signin but the database dil desteyi toxum bazari + landing page (like azza's(i have a video sample)) admin panel deploy